-India has 16 per cent of the world’s population and only 4 per cent of its freshwater resources.
+INDIA HAS 16 per cent of the world’s population and only 4 per cent of its freshwater resources.
 Given the exponentially escalating demand for water, using recycled wastewater has emerged as a viable alternative to satisfy non-potable needs.

 As per the Central Pollution Control Board, cities in India collectively generate an estimated 72,368 million litre a day (MLD) of sewage.
 The country has 1,093 operational sewage treatment plants (STPs), with a combined capacity of only 26,869 MLD.
 Of the cities with populations exceeding 54 million, 32 have initiated recycle and reuse projects; 22 cities have not.

-xceeding 54 million, 32 have initiated recycle and reuse projects; 22 cities have not.
 Promoting a circular economy is at the core of a sustainable and climate-resilient future.
 The Union Jal Shakti ministry has stipulated that cities must recycle and reuse at least 20 per cent of the water that they use.
 Similarly, sewage sludge or biosolids, produced as a by-product in various wastewater treatment stages, can be transformed into nutrient-rich organic material.
 The demand for freshwater can be managed only if steps like these are initiated and implemented with urgency.
+Centre for Science and Environment (CSE) offers a comprehensive training programme that can guide city administrators and planners to do this.

 FOR MORE DETAILS, PLEASE CONTACT